The Godz (New York band): History

 The Godz musicians were guitarist Jim McCarthy, bassist Larry Kessler, autoharpist Jay Dillon, and drummer Paul Thornton.
 They started the band after Larry Kessler met Jim McCarthy and Paul Thornton when they all took jobs in the 49th Street location of the musical instruments store Sam Goody's.

 According to McCarthy they came up with their musical approach on this situation: "One day Paul came over to visit them, and the three gathered in Larry's living room to smoke a joint."
 What happened next was purely accidental, according to Jim: "There were all these percussive instruments lying around and out of total frustration, I got up and started shaking a tambourine or something like that, and that's how it all started.
 We all started to get up and make noise like a bunch of maniacs, expressing our frustration."

 After this event, "Larry made a suggestion that had both Jim and Paul questioning his sanity: that the three audition this impromptu 'band' for ESP."
 Kessler had been working for the ESP-Disk jazz record label which was founded by Bernard Stollman.
-ESP also released recordings by another underground rock band from this era from New York City, the Fugs.
+ESP also released recordings by another underground rock band from this era from New York City, the Fugs which heavily influenced the band.
+The group auditioned for Bernard Stollman of ESP-Disk in late 1966.
+Larry Kessler recalled, "I invited Stollman to a party where we performed ‘White Cat Heat’.
+He loved it and booked three hours at A-1 studios in NYC, to cut a single and we did an entire album… He was upset at first but he liked it enough to put it out."

 The Godz' first recording session took place on September 28, 1966, from which came their first album Contact High released in 1966.
 They released their second LP in 1967 called Godz 2.
 Without Jay Dillon "the remaining three Godz cut The Third Testament (in 1968), inviting several friends to invade the studio and freak out on a few numbers (a concept borrowed from the Red Crayola's Parable of Arable Land), then filling in the rest with solo numbers by each of the three remaining members."
 Their final album was released in 1973 and it was called Godzundheit.